-Natural-gas-price difference between the US and Europe has decreased but an almost one to five discrepancy remains between the two markets.
-Wheat and copper prices are slowly decreasing, almost reaching its pre-COVID level.
-However, oil prices have been increasing again since June as OPEC+ has cut
+Natural-gas-price difference between the US and Europe has decreased but a one to five discrepancy remains between the two markets.
+Wheat and copper prices are slowly decreasing, almost reaching their pre-COVID levels.
+However, oil prices have been increasing again since June as OPEC+ has cut production.